plut/InfinityEngine.jl/README.md

-Also, a (long-term) goal is to automate at least a part of translation from WeiDU to this tool (it is very likely possible to do this at least for `.d` files), making it easy to port a mod from one language to another.
+Also, a (long-term) goal is to automate at least a part of translation from WeiDU to this tool (it is very likely possible to do this at least for `.d`/`.tra` files), making it easier to port a mod from one language to another.